Biomaterials will have a key role at London Design Fair 2019 (opened in a new window/tab).

 Besides being a gorgeous sustainable material, Totomoxtle also represents a powerful tool to help native Mexican corn survive.
 In fact, Mexico is home to a wide variety of corns.
 But since these are not as profitable as genetically modified crops, they are at risk of extinction.

 This project creates value around native crops by transforming them into design pieces.
 So practically it makes it again more profitable to plant them!

 But the sustainability value of this products goes way beyond their raw material.
 The designer has worked in partnership with the Mexican community of Tonahuixtla on this project.
 And now, the production of Totomoxtle is creating jobs for local people, supporting their economy as a result!

 For the contribution it gives to the preservation of natural biodiversity, Totomoxtle was also showcased at Broken Nature (the XXII exhibition of the Triennale di Milano), as an example of restorative design.

 The Areca palm tree is mainly famous for its air purifying qualities.
-In particular, the NASA Clean Air study has highlighted it absorbs formaldehyde, xylene and toluene, some of the most common VOCs found in indoor spaces.
+In particular, the NASA Clean Air study (opened in a new window/tab) has highlighted it absorbs formaldehyde, xylene and toluene, some of the most common VOCs found in indoor spaces.